 N:P Ratio: The ratio of total nitrogen to total phosphorus, unitless (mass ratio).
-This ratio helps determine if a lake is phosphorous or nitrogen limited.
+This ratio helps determine if a lake is phosphorous or nitrogen limited pH: A range from 0 to 14, with 0 being the most acidic and 14 being the most basic or alkaline.
+A healthy lake generally ranges between 6.5 and 8.5

-Chl.a (μ g/L): Chlorophyll a, measured in micrograms per liter.
+Chl.a (μg/L): Chlorophyll a, measured in micrograms per liter.
 Indicates the amount of algae in the water column.
 This is an extracted chlorophyll measurement.